DaytonS3/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an _n_-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor _f_ or higher, and doesn't get broken if dropped off a floor less than floor _f_.
 Devise a strategy to determine the value of _f_ such that the number of dropped eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode and give the runtime complexity of your solution.

+cut number of stories in half.

+if egg breaks you can forget the highers stories and start going lower.

+if the egg doesn't break ignore floors below and move higher

+repeat steps until complete